CumulusNetworks/docs/content/cumulus-linux-36/Whats-New/Cumulus-Linux-3.6-Release-Notes.md

 Any Perl scripts that use the `DB_File` module or Python scripts that use the `bsddb` module won't run under Cumulus Linux 3.6.

 {{%/notice%}}

-## Documentation

-You can read the technical documentation [here](https://docs.cumulusnetworks.com/cumulus-linux-36/).

 ## Issues Fixed in Cumulus Linux 3.6.2